jamesponddotco/acopw-go/README.md

 ## Credits

-- Tests were mostly written using GPT-4.
+- Tests were mostly written using a combination of Claude 3 and GPT-4.
 - Big thanks to the EFF for providing [some word lists](https://www.eff.org/dice), which were complimented by me crawling Wikipedia.

 ## Resources